College of Law > Admission & Aid > Tuition, Scholarships & Aid > Scholarships

 The College of Law does not award conditional scholarships.
 Beginning with the 2013 entering class, all scholarships are guaranteed provided the student is enrolled in classes at DePaul University College of Law.
 Because our renewable scholarships are not conditioned on law school academic performance, we do not post the ABA conditional scholarship retention chart.

-Please review the External Scholarships page for additional scholarship opportunities.
+Please review the external and internal scholarship pages for additional opportunities.

 College of Law Office of Admission(312) email@example.com